-We have taken a number of remediation actions during the year ended December 31, 2021 and during the three months ended March 31, 2022, and are continuing with our efforts.
-Remediation actions taken during the year ended December 31, 2021 and that continue during the three months ended March 31, 2022 include:
+We have taken a number of remediation actions during the year ended December 31, 2021, and during the nine months ended September 30, 2022, and are continuing with our efforts, including:

-- hiring personnel with appropriate levels of experience in accounting, technology, and internal controls; - engaging a professional accounting services firm to help us commence the documentation and assessment of our internal controls for complying with the Sarbanes-Oxley Act; - · implementing a risk assessment over financial reporting controls; and - · implementing new software tools.
+- hiring personnel with appropriate levels of experience in accounting, technology, and internal controls; - · engaging a professional accounting services firm to help us document and assess our internal controls for complying with the Sarbanes-Oxley Act; - · implementing a risk assessment over financial reporting controls; - implementing a cyber security risk assessment; and - · implementing a new revenue recognition application and associated financial reporting controls.

 While significant progress has been made to enhance our internal control over financial reporting, we are still in the process of building and enhancing our processes, procedures, and controls.
 Additional time is required to complete the remediation of these material weaknesses and the assessment to ensure the sustainability of these remediation actions.
 We believe the above actions, when complete, will be effective in the remediation of the material weaknesses described above.
-As such, we have concluded that the material weaknesses have not been fully remediated as of March 31, 2022.
+As such, we have concluded that the material weaknesses have not been fully remediated as of September 30, 2022.